-In some cases, the ovaries cannot produce egg as the woman is above the age of 40, have ovarian cancer, or has experienced damage to ovaries or early menopause.
+In some cases, the ovaries cannot produce eggs as the woman is above the age of 40, has ovarian cancer, or has experienced damage to ovaries or early menopause.
 Using donor eggs in IVF can be the best solution in such a situation, as the woman can still carry a pregnancy and breastfeed.
 It is noteworthy that the rate of miscarriage if IVF with a donor egg is less than 10%, so the couples will not suffer from physical and emotional distress anymore.

 The baby is biologically related to the father.

 During IVF with the donor egg, the sperm of the male partner fertilizes the egg, so at least one parent is biologically related to the child.
 If the father does not have sufficient healthy sperm as well, they should use donor sperm in the procedure.
 In such a case, the baby is genetically related to none of their parents.

 Cons of Using Egg Donors in IVF